 This one-hour interactive performance provides students with the perfect introduction to Shakespeare through audience participation and dramatic storytelling.
-Our Artist Educators will guide the audience through Twelfth Night as they bring Shakespeare's famous characters to life in this comical two-person performance.
+Our Artist Educators will guide the audience through The Taming of the Shrew as they bring Shakespeare's famous characters to life in this comical two-person performance.
 Students will have the opportunity for discussion and synthesis of their theatre experience throughout the performance.
 Our tour emphasizes the importance of healthy relationships, self-respect and self-esteem, and conflict resolution!